phronmophobic/viscous/README.md

 # Viscous

-An visual data inspector/explorer that runs in constant space, time, and screen space.
+A visual data inspector/explorer that runs in constant space, time, and screen space.

 ![Overview](inspector.gif?raw=true)